ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/deploying/index.md

 description:
 lang: en
 sidebar: true
-incomplete: true
 ---

 You need to deploy your smart contract for it to be available to users of an Ethereum network.

-To deploy a smart contract, you merely send an Ethereum transaction containing the code of the compiled smart contract without specifying any recipients.
+To deploy a smart contract, you merely send an Ethereum transaction containing the compiled code of the smart contract without specifying any recipient.

 ## Prerequisites {#prerequisites}

 You should understand [Ethereum networks](/developers/docs/networks/), [transactions](/developers/docs/transactions/) and the [anatomy of smart contracts](/developers/docs/smart-contracts/anatomy/) before deploying smart contracts.

-Deploying a contract also costs ETH, so you should be familiar with [gas and fees](/developers/docs/gas/) on Ethereum.
+Deploying a contract also costs ether (ETH), so you should be familiar with [gas and fees](/developers/docs/gas/) on Ethereum.

 Finally, you'll need to compile your contract before deploying it, so make sure you've read about [compiling smart contracts](/developers/docs/smart-contracts/compiling/).